INTRO:

 AUTRE:

-Chronic kidney disease is a major health concern, but thérapie par cellules souches offers a beacon of hope for patients.
+Chronic kidney disease is a major health concern, mais thérapie par cellules souches offers a beacon of hope for patients.
 With continued research and advancements in the field, thérapie par cellules souches has the potential to revolutionize the treatment of CKD and improve the lives of millions of individuals worldwide.